Get

 Is OTC Dewormer Safe for My Cat?

-Your veterinarian can best recommend the medication that will work based on what type of parasite infecting your cat.
+A veterinarian can best recommend the medication that will work based on what type of parasite infecting your cat.
 As with OTC flea preventative, never purchase OTC dewormer for your cat.
 Most OTC products are not labeled for use in cats and can be severely harmful if given to a different species than what the label says.

 We also never recommend any type of home remedies such as garlic, mineral oil, fleet enemas, vinegar, etc. Each of these remedies carries their own risk and side effects.
 Not only will you not treat the underlying parasites, you will end up doing more harm to your cat than good.
-Deworming products through your veterinarian are affordable and should be the only products used at the prescribed dose.
+Deworming products through a veterinarian are affordable and should be the only products used at the prescribed dose.

 tired sick cat lying on bed